-If you would like to find out if medical marijuana is right for you, call Access Marijuana RX today at 727-209-5470 to get started.
-We help patients from St. Petersburg, Tampa and all of Florida.
-The process is risk-free; if you do not receive a recommendation for marijuana, you will not be charged for your evaluation.
+If you would like to find out if medical marijuana is right for you, call Access Marijuana RX today at (727) 209-5470 to get started.
+We help patients from St. Petersburg, Tampa and all of Florida.request an appointment

 Many people are ideal candidates for medical marijuana in the state of Florida.
 If you are looking for a way to manage pain and other symptoms associated with a qualifying condition, medical marijuana could be an excellent option.
 Schedule an evaluation with our ordering physician to learn if THC and CBD products could be beneficial additions to your existing treatment strategy.